Center-for-Digital-Narrative/elmcip/README.md

 ## Usage

-### How to update to latest version of Drupal core, config and 3-part modules
+### Grab a copy of production and apply lates updates.

-Automagically update your local installation.
+This will automagically update your local installation.

     bin/reset2production <NORSTORE USERNAME>
-    bin/site-upgrade
+    bin/site-upgrade <git branch name>

-* This will check out master branch.
-* Check out the latest code from git 'elmcip` and the submodule named 'drupal'.* Revert all feature modules.
+* Grab copy of the database and any pictures added since last time reset2production was run.
+* Move to master branch or your optional branch and pull in any new commits and update the drupal submodule.
-* Run any pending update tasks.
+* Run any pending update tasks to update database

+Omit to run 'bin/site-upgrade' if you wish to have an exact copy of production.

 ### Log in as user 1 (site admin) without password